 A pre-registration nursing degree or diploma that is accredited by the Nursing & Midwifery Council (NMC) is required in order to work as a mental health nurse.
 These are three-year courses that combine theoretical and practical training and lead to registration with the NMC.
-The diploma courses are being phased out, however, and from September 2013, only the degree programme will be available.

 The nursing programmes can be taken in four disciplines: